Skip to content

 Photo album on real photo paper

 Judging the quality of a digital photo print can easily become very complex.
-Decide between several types of printing technologies (ink-jet, laser, etc.), photo papers and inks.
-Each of them gave advantages and inconveniences, all depend on what you are looking for.
-Let’s try to break down how you can choose the best technology regarding what you want to print.
+Decide between several types of printing technologies (ink-jet, laser, etc.).
+Each of them gave advantages and inconveniences, all depending on what you are looking for.
+Let’s try to break down how photographers can choose the best technology regarding what they want to print.

-To select the best for wedding books I offer and client prints, I focused on 3 parameters: the definition of the image, the dynamic range of colors and the ability to resist the years.
+To select the best quality for the wedding photo books we offer, and for clients’ prints, we focused on 3 parameters: the definition of the image, the dynamic range of colors and the ability to resist the years.

 Important terms involved in the printing process and their definitions